 Why is it important that a nursing program be accredited?

 Accrediting agencies set minimum standards for midwifery degrees.
 Employers, state nursing boards, and the AMCB use accreditations to determine if students possess the knowledge and skills to carry out their duties in the field.
 Students should also note that the AMCB requires applicants to hold a degree from an accredited school.

 How much do nurse midwives make per hour?

 Multiple factors can influence earning potential for midwives.
 Students may want to consider geographic location, workplace setting, education level, and experience.
 For instance, candidates with a DNP can command higher salaries than MSN candidates.
-However, in general, nurse midwives can earn $52.10 per hour on average as of May 2021, according to PayScale.
+However, nurse midwives earned $54.91 per hour on average as of May 2021, according to the BLS.

 Is it hard to become a nurse midwife?

 At minimum, students need to invest six years in their education.
 This field also requires hundreds of hours of field experiences.
 Additionally, students must pass licensing and certification exams.
 Practitioners interested in becoming experts in the field should plan to earn a DNP, requiring an additional 3-4 years of study.